Biological organisation: Emergence of biological organization

+A hierarchical categorization of things (organisms, biological systems, cells, etc.) into large complex groups that are then further divided into progressively smaller and smaller subgroups.

 Biological organization is thought to have emerged in the early RNA world when RNA chains began to express the basic conditions necessary for natural selection to operate as conceived by Darwin (heritability, variation of type, and competition for limited resources).
 Fitness of an RNA replicator (its per capita rate of increase) would likely have been a function of adaptive capacities that were intrinsic (in the sense that they were determined by the nucleotide sequence) and the availability of resources.
 The three primary adaptive capacities may have been:

 (1) the capacity to replicate with moderate fidelity (giving rise to both heritability and variation of type).

 (2) the capacity to avoid decay.

 (3) the capacity to acquire and process resources.

 These capacities would have been determined initially by the folded configurations of the RNA replicators (see "Ribozyme") that, in turn, would be encoded in their individual nucleotide sequences.
 Competitive success among different RNA replicators would have depended on the relative values of these adaptive capacities.
 Subsequently, among more recent organisms competitive success at successive levels of biological organization, presumably continued to depend, in a broad sense, on the relative values of these adaptive capacities.